Jane Dale | Attorney

 In her prior practice, Jane focused on felony and misdemeanor criminal cases, a variety of family law cases, some civil cases and even the occasional tribal jurisdiction case.
 Jane also worked as a public defender before entering private practice.
 This variety of courtroom experience gives her a strong footing in her current workers’ compensation practice.

 Jane is an Eagle member of the Washington State Association for Justice (WSAJ), where she has served as Vice Chair (2019-2020) and Chair (2021-2022) of the Workers’ Compensation Section and acts as co-chair of WSAJ’s annual workers’ compensation seminars.
 Jane is also a member of the Workers’ Injury Law & Advocacy Group (WILG), a national non-profit organization dedicated to representing the interests of injured workers and their families.

 Jane has been named a Top Women Lawyer by Seattle Met Magazine every year since 2016.
 Jane was labeled a “Rising Star” by Super Lawyers magazine in 2010 and again since 2016.
 We hope this trend continues until she reaches the age where she is eligible to be rated as a Super Lawyer.
 Jane is admitted to both the Washington State Bar as well as the federal court, Western District of Washington.

-When Jane isn’t in the courtroom, she can be found playing softball or tennis or, if she’s lucky, traveling with her wife to exotic locations, like Kansas.
+When Jane isn’t in the courtroom, she can be found playing softball or tennis or, if she’s lucky, traveling with her wife.